East Noble High School

 East Noble High School is a public high school located in Kendallville, Indiana and is the only high school that is part of the East Noble School Corporation.
 It serves to educate more than 1,000 students from the cities and towns of Rome City, Brimfield, Kendallville, Avilla and LaOtto.

-About
+History

-East Noble High School has its origins from the school consolidations that occurred in Indiana in the 1950s and 1960s, due to an act of the Indiana General Assembly.
-At that time, the high schools in Rome City, Avilla, and Kendallville were made into junior high/middle schools.
-In 1966, construction of East Noble High School was completed and the first class entered East Noble (also known as EN) that fall.
+East Noble High School originated from the school consolidations that occurred in Indiana in the 1950s and 1960s, due to an act of the Indiana General Assembly.
+During this time, the high schools in Rome City, Avilla, and Kendallville were repurposed into junior high/middle schools.
+In 1966, construction of East Noble High School was completed and the first class entered East Noble that fall.
 East Noble's first graduating class was in 1967.